It’s popular. It circles the drain of overdone.

 “Already done, sir.”
 He tapped the ledger under his arm.

-And afterward—no catharsis:
+And afterward.
+No catharsis:

 Mind already on the next variable.
 The containment continues after violence.
 That’s the beast as profession.